nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

+#### Deleting a contact : `delete`

+Deletes the specified contact from the address book.

+Format: `delete CONTACT_INDEX`

+* Deletes the contact at the specified `CONTACT_INDEX`.
+* The index refers to the index number shown in the displayed contact list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `delete 2` deletes the 2nd contact in the address book.
+* `find Betsy` followed by `delete 1` deletes the 1st contact in the results of the `find` command.

+#### Editing a contact : `edit`

+Edits an existing contact in CoLAB.

+Format: `edit CONTACT_INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

+* Edits the contact at the specified `CONTACT_INDEX`.
+The index refers to the index number shown in the displayed contact list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative.
+* You can remove all the contact’s tags by typing `t/` without specifying any tags after it.

+Examples:
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.

 #### Locating contacts by name: `find`